morganthomas/winning-arguments/winning-arguments.md

 * By rule 5, (if (*a* is Santa Claus) then (*a* is a North Pole inhabitant)) is a statement.
 * By rule 6, (for all *a*, (if (*a* is Santa Claus) then (*a* is a North Pole inhabitant))) is a statement.

+TODO: Philosophy of what predicates are

 The reader should understand the foregoing to the extent that they can produce an unlimited number of statements in first-order logic; produce for each of them derivations conforming to the pattern we have demonstrated; and distinguish between valid and invalid syntax for statements of first-order logic.

 TODO: Exercises

+TODO: Translating English into first-order logic

 ## Truth